General Style Guidelines

 academic degrees.
 Mention only when necessary to establish someone’s credentials, but avoid abbreviation.
 Use a phrase such as “John Doe has a bachelor’s degree in education, a master’s degree in accounting and a doctorate in English.
 Jane Doe has a doctorate in chemistry.”
 Use an apostrophe and lowercase in bachelor’s and master’s.
 Doctorate or doctoral degree is acceptable; doctorate degree is redundant.

 Use abbreviations B.A., M.A., M.B.A., Ph.D. only when the need to identify many individuals by degree on first reference would make the preferred form cumbersome.
 Use these abbreviations only after a full name—never after just a last name.
 When used after a name, an academic abbreviation is set off by commas: “Jane Doe, Ph.D., spoke at commencement.”

 academic departments.
-Use lowercase except for words that are proper nouns or adjectives: “The department of history, the history department, the department of English, the English department” or when “department” is part of the official and formal name: “University of Missouri-Columbia Department of History.”
+Use lowercase except for words that are proper nouns or adjectives: “The department of history, the history department, the department of English, the English department” or when “department” is part of the official and formal name: “University of Missouri-Kansas City Department of History.”

 academic titles.
 Capitalize and spell out formal titles such as professor, dean, director, president, chancellor or chair only when they precede a name.
 Examples: Associate Professor John Doe; John Doe, associate professor; Professor and Chair Jane Doe; Jane Doe, professor and chair.
 Lowercase modifiers, as in history Professor John Smith.
 Long titles are more readable when placed after a name: “Jane Smith, dean of liberal arts and professor of English.”